OffchainLabs/arbitrum-docs/arbitrum-docs/node-running/build-nitro-locally.md

 ---
-title: "Build nitro locally (Docker, Debian)"
+title: "How to build Nitro locally (Docker, Debian)"
 sidebar_label: Build Nitro locally (Docker, Debian)
 description: This how-to will help you build Nitro locally using Docker on Debian.
 author: amsanghi